Ula666/AWS/README.md

 - AWS, Microsoft Azure, Google Cloud Platform

 ## What is AWS
-- Amazon Web Services (AWS) is a cloud service provider that uses Amazon's own infrastructure and experience.
-Rather than a division of the company, like Microsoft's Azure is, AWS is a subsidiary company of Amazon.
+- Amazon Web Services (AWS) is a cloud service provider.
 AWS offers a wide range of cloud services, from basic hosting and deployment to analytics, blockchain, machine learning, and more.
 ### 3 advantages of AWS/who is using AWS in the industry (Netflix, Twitch, LinkedIn, Facebook)
 - Flexible : AWS enables you to select the operating system, programming language, web application platform, database, and other services you need.
 With AWS, you receive a virtual environment that lets you load the software and services your application requires.
 - Cost-Effective : You pay only for the compute power, storage, and other resources you use, with no long-term contracts or up-front commitments.